Fireworks (30 Rock): Plot

 When Devon Banks, the Vice President of West Coast News, Web Content, and Theme Park Talent Relations visits from Los Angeles, Jack fears that he is trying to take his job.
 After having his assistant Jonathan spy on Banks, he learns that Banks is gay and that he is interested in Kenneth.
 Jack sends Kenneth to try to gather information on what Banks is planning to do, but Kenneth is inept and fails at the task.
 Jack then enlists Liz to help him come up with some ideas so that he can impress the network and win the power coup over Banks.
 Jack sends Kenneth to seduce Banks again so that he will be late for the important meeting, but Banks sees through the plan and arrives at the meeting anyway.

 Meanwhile, Liz sees Floyd, the corporate employee who she has a crush on, go into a church on a Tuesday afternoon.
 The next week, she follows him in and finds that he is attending an AA meeting.
 Liz pretends to be an alcoholic so that she can get closer to Floyd and hear his secrets.
 After finding out that members of the same AA group are not allowed to date, Liz confesses to Floyd that she was never an alcoholic and that she made it up to get close to him.
 He gets mad and feels betrayed, so she apologizes and tells him all of her secrets to make it up to him.
 Floyd forgives her and they begin dating.

 When it comes time for Jack's important meeting with the network and showdown against Devon Banks, Liz is too busy pursuing Floyd to help Jack with his idea.
 Jack has to attend the meeting alone, but his idea for a fireworks special impresses the network and he successfully defends his job against Devon Banks.
-When the fireworks special actually airs, however, the fireworks are shot off in midtown New York outside Rockefeller Center and it ends up looking like a terrorist attack.
+When the fireworks special actually airs, however, the fireworks are shot off in midtown New York outside Rockefeller Center, on a day that's not the Fourth of July, and it ends up looking like a terrorist attack similar to the September 11 attacks.
 Panic results and the mayor calls, causing the event to be unceremoniously ended.